 We will try to give you advance notice of an offer of accommodation but this is not always possible.
 If you receive an offer you should contact your local Housing Office within the timescale stated on the letter.
 If you do not contact the office within this timescale the council may offer the property to someone else.

 If we are able to make you an offer of accommodation, we hope you will find this to be acceptable.
 As people are continually joining the Housing List, some of whom may have higher priority than yourself, we cannot always promise that we can make further offers in any given timeline.
-The council does have a rule that after three reasonable offers have been refused, the application will not normally be considered again for a period of one year.
+The council does have a rule that after two reasonable offers have been refused, the application will be cancelled.

 If the council accepts a full homeless duty to you under the Homelessness Act 2002, you will be made one suitable offer of accommodation in order that the council can discharge its homeless duty to you.
 This may be by means of a nomination to a Housing Association, including both flats, maisonettes and houses.
 Please note that you will not be able to specify particular lettings areas in the district where you will be rehoused, nor the type of property that you will be offered.
 If you refuse this offer, you will be responsible for finding your own accommodation.